 On-call

-On-call responsibilities include emergency coverage at the York Street and Saint Raphael Campuses of Yale-New Haven Hospital and the West Haven VA.
-Call responsibility starts IR1 year, and increases throughout the residency training.
+On-call responsibilities include emergency coverage at the York Street and Saint Raphael Campuses of Yale New Haven Hospital and the West Haven VA.
+Call responsibility starts during first year, and evolves throughout the residency training.

 Junior On-call